A pressure-robust HHO method for the solution of the incompressible Navier-Stokes equations on general meshes: Abstract

 \section{Abstract}

 In a recent work \cite{Castanon-Quiroz.Di-Pietro:20}, we have introduced a pressure-robust Hybrid High-Order method for the numerical solution of the incompressible Navier--Stokes equations on matching simplicial meshes.
 Pressure-robust methods are characterized by error estimates for the velocity that are fully independent of the pressure.
 A crucial question was left open in that work, namely whether the proposed construction could be extended to general polytopal meshes.
 In this paper we provide a positive answer to this question.
-Specifically, we introduce a novel divergence-preserving velocity reconstruction that hinges on the solution inside each element of a mixed problem on a subtriangulation, then use it to design discretizations of the body force and convective terms that lead to pressure robustness. \reVerM{R\#1 and R\#2 remark: The proposed method now works for arbitrary $k\geq0$ and general meshes} An in-depth theoretical study of the properties of this velocity reconstruction, and their reverberation on the scheme, is carried out {for arbitrary polynomial degrees $k\geq 0$ and meshes composed of general polytopes}.
+Specifically, we introduce a novel divergence-preserving velocity reconstruction that hinges on the solution inside each element of a mixed problem on a subtriangulation, then use it to design discretizations of the body force and convective terms that lead to pressure robustness.
+An in-depth theoretical study of the properties of this velocity reconstruction, and their reverberation on the scheme, is carried out for arbitrary polynomial degrees $k\geq 0$ and meshes composed of general polytopes.
 The theoretical convergence estimates and the pressure robustness of the method are confirmed by an extensive panel of numerical examples. \\ \textbf{Key words:} Hybrid High-Order methods, incompressible Navier--Stokes equations, general meshes, pressure robustness \\ \textbf{MSC 2010:} 65N08, 65N30, 65N12, 35Q30, 76D05